dhaliwalgurs/pong_MEAN_stack/README.md

 # pong_MEAN_stack

 ## Description
-A basic pong application using a stripped down MEAN stack.
+An online pong program written using Javascript making use of stripped down MEAN stack.

 ## Features Available
+-	Online pong program written using Javascript.
 -	Makes use a of basic AI in order to play a single player mode.